 Caribbean Basin Security Initiative

-Through CBSI, the United States works to develop Caribbean countries' capabilities to disrupt illicit trafficking and transnational crime, advancing Caribbean and US national security.
+Launched in 2010, the Caribbean Basin Security Initiative (CBSI) is a U.S. security cooperation program with thirteen Caribbean countries: Antigua and Barbuda, The Bahamas, Barbados, Dominica, the Dominican Republic, Grenada, Guyana, Jamaica, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago.
+Through CBSI, the United States works to develop Caribbean countries' capabilities to disrupt illicit trafficking and transnational crime, advancing Caribbean and U.S. national security.

 Disrupting Transnational Organized Crime and Illicit Trafficking